DannyMerkx/speech2image/README.md

 The speech2image neural networks were originally introduced by D. Harwath and J. Glass  (2016) in the paper called: Unsupervised Learning of Spoken Language with Visual Context.
 The basic neural network structure (the one in speech2im_net.py) and the use of the l2norm hinge loss function is PyTorch based reproduction of the ideas and work described in that paper.

-The Interspeech19 branch contains the code used in our Interspeech paper.
+The Interspeech19 branch contains the code as it was used in our Interspeech2019 paper.
+I continued work on this model and the most recent version of the code has large differences from the Interspeech 2019 version.
+Please make sure to use the correct branch if you want to reproduce the results in the paper as old models and analysis code might not work on the newest version of my code.